-FOX Travel Channel called this spot the “World’s Classiest Truck Stop.”
-Judge for yourself should you wind up off of I-5 in Portland, Oregon.
-On the property is the Portlander Inn with over 100 rooms for anyone too tired to keep driving.
-If you are there just for a quick rest they have a restaurant, convenience store, and even an 80-seat movie theater.
-Jubitz is also famous for the Ponderosa Lounge complete with with pool tables, TVs, dance lessons, video poker, and even live music on weekends.
+Operating since 1952, today travelers can find a place to rest for the night at the Portlander Inn with over 100 rooms for anyone too tired to keep driving.
+If you are there just for a quick rest, they have a restaurant, convenience store, and even an 80-seat movie theater.
+Jubitz is also famous for the Ponderosa Lounge complete with pool tables, TVs, dance lessons, video poker, and even live music on weekends.

 Bear Lake Rest Area and Overlook

-There was a Travel Channel special claiming this rest stop has the best view in the U.S. We can see that given how it is located off of Route 89 in Bear Lake, Utah.
+A Travel Channel special claimed this rest stop has the best view in the U.S. We can see that given how it is located off of Route 89 in Bear Lake, Utah.

 Trail’s Travel Center